 “Disability results from the interaction between persons with impairments and attitudinal and environmental barriers that hinders their full and effective participation in society on an equal basis with others.”
 (UN Convention on the Rights of Persons with Disabilities, Preamble)

-Clear definitions are critical for a common understanding of the challenges we face in removing those attitudinal and environmental barriers for persons with HMD.
+Clear definitions are critical for a common understanding of the challenges we face in removing those attitudinal and environmental barriers for persons with limited mobility.

 Accessible means that a person with a disability is, without assistance, able to approach, enter, pass to and from, and make use of an area and its facilities.

-Barrier-free means that public spaces are designed so that they are accessible to persons with disabilities (including HMD) without serious health consequences.
+Barrier-free means that public spaces are designed so that they are accessible to persons with disabilities (including limited mobility) without serious health consequences.

-Brief time standing for a person with HMD means 1-2 minutes.
+Brief time standing for a person with limited mobility means 1-2 minutes.

 Discrimination on the basis of disability means “any distinction, exclusion or restriction on the basis of disability which has the purpose or effect of impairing or nullifying the recognition, enjoyment or exercise, on an equal basis with others, of all human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field.”
 (UN Convention on the Rights of Persons with Disabilities, Article 2)

-Impediments to mobility include all factors that would make walking more challenging for persons with a hidden mobility disability such as the need to walk more than 15 m, or having to navigate a slope or rough, unstable, or uneven terrain, or having to stand unsupported for more than one or two minutes (a “brief time“) without being able to sit down and rest.
+Impediments to mobility include all factors that would make walking more challenging for persons with a limited mobility such as the need to walk more than 15 m, or having to navigate a slope or rough, unstable, or uneven terrain, or having to stand unsupported for more than one or two minutes (a “brief time“) without being able to sit down and rest.

 Short distance means the distance that a person with a hidden mobility disability can walk comfortably without incurring severe pain and/or other health consequences, usually 15-20 m (a standard school bus is 10.7 m long).